simon-ritchie/apysc/docs_src/source/quick_start.md

 stage = ap.Stage(stage_width=300, stage_height=180, background_color='#333')
 ```

-Then you can export each HTML and js files by the `save_overall_html` function (in this case, only the black background stage will be displayed).
+Then you can export each HTML and js file by the `save_overall_html` function (in this case, that code displays only the black background stage).

 ```py
 # runnable